dfleury2/beauty/README.md

     // Open the listening port
     server.listen(8085);

-    // Run the event loop - Warning, add a new thread (to be updated may be) server.run();
+        // Listen will automatically start the loop in a separate thread

+    // Wait for the server to stop server.wait();
 }

 ```